 How Is Workers’ Compensation Defined In Pennsylvania?

-Anyone who is injured in the course and scope of employment can potentially receive disability and medical expense benefits through filing a worker’s compensation claims in the state of Pennsylvania.
+Anyone who is injured during the course and scope of employment can potentially receive disability and medical expense benefits by filing a worker’s compensation claim in the state of Pennsylvania.

 Who Are The Liable Parties In A Typical Workers’ Compensation Claim?